-Private health insurers will pay a percentage of your remedial massage costs.
+If you have remedial massage in your extras cover, private health insurers will pay a percentage of your remedial massage costs.
+This is often paid as a discount per session.
 Additional costs, such as the cost of purchasing medication, may not be included in your cover.

 What’s involved in remedial massage?

-Medicare does not provide cover for remedial massage, but you can claim the cost of remedial massage on a private health insurance extras policy.
-Remedial massage is a common inclusion in natural or alternative therapy cover.
+Medicare does not provide cover for remedial massage.
+For private cover, remedial massage is a common inclusion in natural or alternative therapy cover.
 Remedial massage is also a worker’s compensation benefit.